 B.S. in Psychology — University of Illinois at Urbana-Champaign

-Ms. Love is a reflective practitioner supervisor for counseling at Northwestern University.
+Ms. Love is a triadic supervisor for the Counseling Program at Northwestern University.